oriodev/oribebaking/README.md

 4. baked good page displays form to order good.
 5. orders page displays all current orders.
 6. orders are sorted by delivery date.
+7. authentication w/ user and admin accounts.
+8. user accounts can only see their orders.
+9. admin accounts can see all orders.
+10. admin accounts can update order status.
+11. admin accounts can add new baked goods.